RSC Anderlecht: Futsal

+The team plays in Roosdaal, at the Belleheide Center, a new arena with a capacity of 1,200 spectators.

 RSCA Futsal hosted the venue for the main round of the 2022–23 UEFA Futsal Champions League.
 After advancing in the main round, they were able to beat the previous year's winner, FC Barcelona, in the elite round of the UEFA Futsal Champions League due to a better goal difference.
 Then the team advanced to the UEFA Champions League semifinals against Sporting Lisbon where they were eliminated.

+In January 2024, RSCA Futsal was nominated for the prestigious Futsalplanet Awards, as one of the ten best men's clubs in the world.